airbytehq/airbyte/docs/connector-development/connector-builder-ui/tutorial.md

 3. Once you're signed in, visit https://apilayer.com/marketplace/exchangerates_data-api#documentation-tab and click "Live Demo"
 4. Inside that editor, you'll see an API key.
 This is your API key.

-## Requirements

-- An Exchange Rates API key
-- An Airbyte Cloud account or an OSS Airbyte deployment version 0.43.0 or greater
+## Setting up the environment

+Besides an Exchange Rates API key, only a browser and an up-to-date running Airbyte instance is required.
+There are two ways to accomplish this:
+* Coming soon: Sign up on [cloud.airbyte.com](https://cloud.airbyte.com/)
+* Download and run Airbyte [on your own infrastructure](https://github.com/airbytehq/airbyte#quick-start).
+Make sure you are runninging version 0.43.0 or later

-## The connector builder project
+## Creating a connector builder project

 When developing a connector using the connector builder UI, the current state is saved in a connector builder project.
 These projects are saved as part of the Airbyte workspace and separate from your source configurations and connections.
 In the last step of this tutorial you will publish the connector builder project to make it ready to use in connections to run syncs.

 To get started, follow the following steps:
+* Visit the Airbyte UI in your browser
 * Go to the connector builder page by clicking the "Builder" item in the left hand navigation bar
 * Select "Start from scratch" to start a new connector builder project
 * Set the connector name to "Exchange rates"

 Your connector builder project is now set up.
-The next steps describe how to configure your connector to extract records from the Exchange rates API
+The next steps describe how to configure your connector to extract records from the Exchange Rates API.

-## Global configuration
+## Setting up global configuration

 On the "global configuration" page, general settings applying to all streams are configured - the base URL requests are sent to as well as configuration for how to authenticate with the API server.